Fisayomi-h/tech-portfolio-analysis/README.md

 ### 1. What led to the 0.96 Sharpe Ratio?
 * **The "Beta" Penalty:** The initial equal-weighted portfolio carried a high Beta (market sensitivity).
 Even with high gains, the quality of return was lower because the risk was uncompensated.
-* **Uncompensated Volatility:** A Sharpe Ratio < 1.0 means we earned less than 1% of "excess return" for every 1% of risk taken.
+* **Uncompensated Volatility:** A Sharpe Ratio < 1.0 means we earned less than 1% of excess return for every 1% of risk taken.
 It suggests the portfolio was not perfectly diversified.
 * **The Drawdown Impact:** The massive -49.09% drawdown increased the standard deviation (the denominator of the Sharpe formula), mathematically lowering the score.

 ### 2. Rolling Volatility Trends